Heir Apparent of Tipu Sultan

 Major Alexander Dirom, the author of the narrative of the 3rd Mysore war of 1792, reported that the Vakils had declared Fateh Hyder to be unpromising and not in favor with Tipu.
 However, he suspected that the Vakils were instructed to sacrifice the truth in favor of policy.
 This was done to avoid the demand of Fateh Hyder as one of the hostages, which would have been highly unpleasant for a prince of his age.

-"Fateh Hyder was at that time a young man [about 19 years of age] with a cavalry command actively opposed to us", says Alexander Baillie as the reason for not sending Fateh Hyder.
+"Fateh Hyder was at that time a young man [about 19 years of age] with a cavalry command actively opposed to us," notes Alexander Baillie as the reason for not sending Fateh Hyder.

 Why not Muhi-ud-din, the third son?

 In certain British narratives, Muhi-ud-din was referred to as Sultan Padshah.
-Denys M Forrest notes that "Muhi-ud-din's very existence seems to have been concealed by the Vakils, and if Tipu, helped by the aural similarity in names, was in fact palming off Muiz-ud-din as his heir, I can only say that he had a complete success with the English delegates, with Cornwallis himself, and with the contemporary chroniclers".
+Denys M Forrest notes: "Muhi-ud-din's very existence seems to have been concealed by the Vakils, and if Tipu, helped by the aural similarity in names, was in fact palming off Muiz-ud-din as his heir, I can only say that he had a complete success with the English delegates, with Cornwallis himself, and with the contemporary chroniclers."

 Death of Muhi-ud-din:

-Muhi-ud-din and his three brothers, Fateh Hyder, Abdul Khaliq and Muiz-ud-din, were sent to Vellore on 18th June, 1799.
+Muhi-ud-din and his three brothers, Fateh Hyder, Abdul Khaliq and Muiz-ud-din, were transferred to Vellore on June 18, 1799.
 However, following the Vellore mutiny in 1806, they were relocated to Calcutta.
 Muhi-ud-din and Muiz-ud-din were accused of aiding the mutineers at Vellore, although nothing was proved against them.
-Tragically, on April 30th, 1811, Prince Muhi-ud-din took his own life by shooting himself.
+Tragically, on April 30, 1811, Prince Muhi-ud-din took his own life by shooting himself.

 Mothers of Other Princes: Fateh Hyder's mother was Raushmi Begum, a dancing girl from Adoni who was taken captive by Tipu Sultan, along with her sister, during the First Anglo-Mysore War.
 Abdul Khaliq's mother was a Hindu women from Mysore.
 Muiz-ud-din's mother was Durdana Begum, who was one of the twenty women bought in Delhi by an agent of Hyder Ali.
 Yasin, Jami-ud-din and Munir-ud-din were by the same mother.